StarPlus: Reception

 In 2000, StarPlus was at third position in terms of revenue and viewership after Zee TV and Sony Entertainment Television while none of the series were in top 10.
-With the launch of Indian Hindi version of Who Wants To Be A Millionaire?, Kaun Banega Crorepati, hosted by Amitabh Bachchan, emerged as a major blockbuster, becoming the number one show in 2000 followed by the launch of Ekta Kapoor's Kyunki Saas Bhi Kabhi Bahu Thi, on the same day which became the second most watched show in 2000, which soon beat KBC after the new year to the number one position, held for the next 6 years, while StarPlus emerged as the most watched channel.
+With the launch of Indian Hindi version of Who Wants to Be a Millionaire?, Kaun Banega Crorepati, hosted by Amitabh Bachchan, emerged as a major blockbuster, becoming the number one show in 2000 followed by the launch of Ekta Kapoor's Kyunki Saas Bhi Kabhi Bahu Thi, on the same day which became the second most watched show in 2000, which soon beat KBC after the new year to the number one position, held for the next 6 years, while StarPlus emerged as the most watched channel.
 This followed Kahaani Ghar Ghar Kii in October 2000 and later Kasautii Zindagi Kay a year after it and many more produced under Balaji Telefilms which made StarPlus to achieve the highest viewership during that time, making it the channel at No. 1 position since.
 Most of the series (80-90%) aired in the channel during that period were produced by Balaji Telefilms.
 70% of the revenue for the production house was obtained from Star then.
 After 2006, their top rated shows started to decline in viewership and were axed one by one by the channel.
-Later Sapna Babul Ka...Bidaai became the first Hindi GEC to beat Kyunki Saas Bhi Kabhi Bahu Thi to the top position at that time garnering 5.28 TVR during first week January 2008.
+Later Sapna Babul Ka...
+Bidaai became the first Hindi GEC to beat Kyunki Saas Bhi Kabhi Bahu Thi to the top position at that time garnering 5.28 TVR during first week January 2008.
 Until March 2008, it shuffled in and out of top ten shows.
 In March 2008, it got 6 TVR on one of the leads Sadhana and Alekh's wedding track.
 Since April 2008 to September 2008, it was consistently the number one series except twice in June 2008, when it was pushed to second by Kyunki Saas Bhi Kabhi Bahu Thi and Star Parivaar Awards.
 In the week during 5 to 11 October 2008, it was second most watched after Balika Vadhu with 6 TVR.
 Its highest rating garnered in the year was 8.8 TVR for the Taj Mahotsav sequence in October 2008.
 In November 2008 overall, it was the second most watched Hindi show with averaging between 5 and 6 TVR.
 However, during 2008, differences arouse between Star India and Balaji due to termination of their serials over declining ratings, cancellation of joint venture for regional content in South India and as a result the agreement of Balaji buying Star's stake was terminated.
 Both suffered some downfall after it.
 However, after two years, they patched up and Tere Liye was the show produced after it in 2010.
-During the slight downfall in viewership in the end of the 2000's the No.1 position dominated by it for nine years continuously was beaten by the rival channel Colors TV in April 2009 for the first time pushing it to second position.
+During the slight downfall in viewership in the end of the 2000s the No.1 position dominated by it for nine years continuously was beaten by the rival channel Colors TV in April 2009 for the first time pushing it to second position.
 During last week of May 2009, it was beaten by Zee TV for the first time in nine years, pushing it to third position and only Yeh Rishta Kya Kehlata Hai had maintained its ratings among the list of the Top 10 shows.
 After Yeh Rishta Kya Kehlata Hai maintaining its ratings among Top 10, few other shows like Saath Nibhaana Saathiya, Diya Aur Baati Hum, Iss Pyaar Ko Kya Naam Doon?, Yeh Hai Mohabbatein and Mann Kee Awaaz Pratigya helped StarPlus to regain their position into Top 10.